jasonelle/jasonette-old-blog/_posts/2017-02-07-supercharged-tabbar.md

 }
 ```

-`Tab 2` now runs the [$media.camera action](http://docs.jasonette.com/actions/#mediacamera) when you tap.
+`Tab 2` now runs the [$media.camera action](https://docs.jasonette.com/actions/#mediacamera) when you tap.

 Note that you can attach **any** kind of actions here, not just camera.

 ## Tip

 Sometimes people are confused about how the tabs work.
-Here's the rule of thumb:
+Here's a rule of thumb:

 **You MUST specify the tabs for every view.**